tamagui/tamagui/next.md

 - 1.0

+  - Card should operate through context to properly sync size
   - FAQ
     - don't wrap in HOC if possible, will de-opt compilation
     - what works for compilation / examples